Skip to main content

 3. IT’S IMPORTANT FOR BONE HEALTH.

-At breakfast, that cup of vitamin C-rich OJ is just as important for your bones as a glass of milk.
-That goes back to vitamin C’s essential role in collagen formation, which just so happens to be the basis of bone mineralization.
+Along with playing an essential role in collagen formation, vitamin C also happens to be the basis of bone mineralization.
 Collagen (plus calcium, of course) is what makes bone strong and flexible enough to withstand stress.

 4. SURPRISE—ORANGES AREN’T THE BEST FOOD SOURCE!